beskay/ERC721B/README.md

 Fortunately, calling those two functions from another smart contract is almost never needed and if it is, you can probably substitute the call off chain: Usually you call balanceOf() to check if someone holds NFTs from a specific project in order to whitelist them (or something similiar).
 Instead of calling **_balanceOf()_** from your smart contract, you can check the tokenIds a wallet holds by calling **_tokenOfOwnerByIndex()_** off chain, and then prove it on chain by calling **_ownerOf(tokenId)_**.

-## Safety

-This is **experimental software** and is provided on an "as is" and "as available" basis.
-This contract is not audited yet.

-It was **not designed with user safety** in mind.
-You should thoroughly read the contract before using it for your own project.

-I **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

 ## FAQ

 ### How does it compare to ERC721A?